aplteam/CommTools/README.md

 Select one item (q=quit)
  ```

+By passing one or two additional flags via `⍺` one can allow the user to select more than one options, or force he to select a option being able to quit.

 ### Interrupting

 It is not possible to interrupt `Select` with either a weak or a strong interrupt.
 However, by entering `∘∘∘` the user can force `Select` to run onto a stop vector that is dynamically set.

 ### Auto-selection

 For test cases it is possible to let `Select` select an option automatically.
-For that to work you must specify a global variable inside `CommTools` by the name `Select_choices` with two columns:
+For that to work you must specify a global variable inside `CommTools` by the name `Select_Choices` with two columns:

 `[;1]`